Affordable Car Insurance - Hamilton

 We make sure you only pay for the coverage you need.
 From obtaining great deals to advising you on the best practices and offering discounts, we work for you, not the insurance company.
 We reward you for good driving behaviour, as we offer discounts for installing winter tires and enrolling in the telematics program.

 Car insurance is legally mandatory in Hamilton, as well as in all cities in Ontario.
 The city of insurance mandates carrying a minimum amount of coverage to protect Hamilton drivers from unexpected events.
+Car insurance in Hamilton is offered through private insurance companies rather than a government-run system.
 Failing to provide proof of valid insurance when prompted results in penalties for all drivers.
+Car insurance pricing and market conduct in Ontario, including Hamilton, are regulated by the Financial Services Regulatory Authority of Ontario (FSRA).

 Penalties for Driving Without Car Insurance in Hamilton

-• Vehicle Impoundment: Your vehicle could be impounded for up to three months.
+- Vehicle Impoundment: Your vehicle could be impounded for up to three months.
+In addition, transportation costs for uninsured vehicles involved in accidents can lead to significant financial losses for drivers.

 What Are the Optional Car Insurance Coverages in Hamilton?